-- .1 Where bolts and nuts are used to fasten the roll bar to the vehicle's chassis or frame (i.e., bolt-in roll bar), the bolts shall be at least 3/8-inch diameter SAE Grade 5. - .2 Where welding is used to fasten the roll bar to the vehicle's chassis or frame,

-- .3 In cars with frame type construction, the roll bar and braces shall be attached to the frame of the car wherever possible.
+- .1 Where bolts and nuts are used to fasten the roll bar to the vehicle's chassis or frame (i.e., bolt-in roll bar), the bolts shall be at least 3/8-inch diameter SAE Grade 5. - .2 Where welding is used to fasten the roll bar to the vehicle's chassis or frame, all welds shall be of the highest possible quality with full penetration.
+Arcwelding, particularly heliarc, shall be used whenever possible.
+Alloy steels shall be normalized after welding per supplier recommendations. - .3 In cars with frame type construction, the roll bar and braces shall be attached to the frame of the car wherever possible.
 Mounting plates attached to the frame, regardless of whether welded or bolted, shall be at least 3mm or 1/8 inch thick. - .4 In the case of cars with unitized or frameless construction, or cars with frames where frame mounting of the roll bar and braces is impractical, mounting plates shall be used to secure the roll-bar structure to the floor of the car.
 The minimum mounting plate area shall be 120mm2 / 18.6 in2.
 The important consideration is that the loads be distributed over as large an area as possible and as close to vertical structures as possible.
 Mounting plates bolted to the structure shall not be less than 3mm or 1/8-inch-thick with a backup plate of equal size and thickness on the opposite side of the panel with the plates through bolted together.